+PHILADELPHIA -- Super G's children's programs have been getting attention in the local newspaper here.
 That's because the retailer, a division of Giant Food, Landover, Md., here has been running full-page advertisements in the Sunday Philadelphia Inquirer about its Kids' Corner displays, Healthy Start Flyers, manager's rewards for children, shopping-cart seat belts and candy-free checkouts.
 The Health Start Flyers, which come out once a month, contain information for maintaining health in ...

 REGISTER TO VIEW THIS ARTICLE - Register for a Free Account

 Registering for content on Supermarket News will give youINSTANTaccess to invaluable articles and media content that industry professionals rely on.
 You will have access to our special reports, feature articles, and industry analysis.
 It’sFREE, easy and quick.
-What are you waiting for!In addition you will also receive a complimentary copy of SN's salary survey sent to you by email.
+What are you waiting for!In addition you will also receive complimentary access to the SN salary survey data tables.

 Attention Paid Print Subscribers: While you have already been grantedfreeaccess to SNwe ask that youregister now.We promise it will only take a few minutes!
 Or visit your profile and add your print magazine account number and zip code.